corda/corda-docs-portal/content/en/docs/cenm/1.2/network-map-overview.md

                 At this point the node will automatically shutdown and will require the node operator to bring it back again.

+{{< note >}}
+It is not recommended to advertise new parameters or cancel the update during the period between flag day
+                    issuance and the next network map signing, especially if the scheduled network map signing task is configured.
+                    This can result in inconsistent parameters update record in the database and implicit cancellation of the issued flag day.

+{{< /note >}}

 ## Node’s host IP address

 The network map service provides an endpoint that can be used to determine the IP address of the querying host.
 This is
                 useful especially when dealing with node’s deployment in environments with IP address translation.